 From heart-pumping first-person adventures to relaxing, passive immersion in alternate realities, XR evolves beyond the screen to take the user into the heart of the story itself.
-Whether you're a programmer, designer, producer, artist, or in business development, attend XRDC’s Games & Entertainment Track to grow your expertise and gain inspiration from ground-breaking work in game development, filmmaking, journalism, and entertainment of all forms.
+Whether you're a programmer, designer, producer, artist, or in business development, attend XRDC’s Games & Entertainment Track to grow your expertise and gain inspiration from ground-breaking work in game development, esports, filmmaking, and entertainment of all forms.

 As location-based virtual reality centers increase their global footprint, VR developers and VR arcade owners alike are navigating uncharted waters in an emergent entertainment industry.
 Join the developers of Beast Pets as they share lessons learned from creating and distributing VR content to more than 100 arcades around the world.
 Vivian and Katie will cover the business, technical, and design challenges unique to VR arcade experiences and the solutions they developed over many iterations.
 Attendees will learn the end-to-end pipeline of doing business with and optimizing content for VR arcades.

 Limbic Co-Founder turned Product Manager at 8th Wall describes lessons learned both from the developer and platform perspective when bringing an Augmented Reality game to market on multiple mobile platforms.
 This session provides a case study of how 'Zombie Gunship Revenant AR', one of the first ARKit enabled games and one of the most downloaded augmented reality apps to date on the Apple App Store, overcame a slow start on Android due to the limited number of ARCore enabled devices available at launch.